Cheers to Wigle Whiskey's Prohibition Rye

 Here are some upcoming events to taste the Prohibition Rye:

-A Cozy Bar Crawl is at 5 p.m. on Feb.
+• A Cozy Bar Crawl, 5 p.m.
+Feb.
 23 in partnership with the Omni William Penn Hotel in Pittsburgh.
 The five-stop bar crawl includes the hotel's speakeasy, Palm Court, and Tap Room.
 History center curators will be on hand to share boozy historical tidbits from the "American Spirits" exhibit.

-Tickets are $34 (includes one admission to see the "American Spirits" exhibit)
+Tickets are $34 (includes one admission to see the "American Spirits" exhibit).

 Still tickets left for tomorrow night's Cozy Bar Crawl at the Omni William Penn.
 History Center curators will share boozy historical tidbits from the American Spirits exhibit while you enjoy drinks & snacks from the Omni, @wiglewhiskey , & @threadbarecider . https://t.co/Ov16EddKhn— Heinz History Center (@HistoryCenter) February 22, 2018

-Visitors can step into the history center's swingin' speakeasy on select Thursdays to learn how to concoct the perfect Prohibition-style cocktail with Wigle Whiskey, sampling scintillating spirits and speakeasy-era snacks, and test their 1920s knowledge during boozy trivia in a recreated speakeasy.
+• 21+ Speakeasy Socials will be at 5:30 p.m.
+March 29, April 19 and May 31 at the history center.
+Visitors can learn how to concoct the perfect Prohibition-style cocktail with Wigle Whiskey, sample spirits and speakeasy-era snacks, and test their 1920s knowledge during boozy trivia in a re-created speakeasy.
 The exhibit will be open after hours for these dates.
+Tickets are $12

 Details: heinzhistorycenter.org or wiglewhiskey.com